einride/insure/README.md

 });
 ```

-Types will be inferred unspecifed.
+Types will be inferred if unspecifed.
 Some types, like unions, may not behave like you expect unless explicitly defined.

 ```ts
 import { createValidator, number, string } from "@einride/insure";